Athens Wireless Metropolitan Network: Project history

-The association on August 2010 has around 67 members.
-Not all members of the backbone network are members of the association, and there are around 900 that do not want to participate to the association, claiming as a cause the extent of moderation and speech censorship that is practiced in the association's forum, wiki and assembly.
+The association, as of August 2010, has around 67 members.
+Not all members of the backbone network are members of the association, and there are around 900 that do not want to participate in the association, due to the extent of moderation and speech censorship that is practiced in the association's forum, wiki and assembly.
 Participation in the association has, throughout its history, always been on a voluntary basis.
-No one is obliged to sign a peering agreement as long as it's not needed and no one has to join the Association to participate to the network rendering the AWMN network as one of the most open networks in the world.
+No one is obliged to sign a peering agreement as long as it is not needed, and no one has to join the association to participate to the network, rendering the AWMN network one of the most open networks in the world.
 However all 1080 backbone node owners are obliged to accept responsibility for the smooth running of their node, follow the basic rules of the community and follow basic network neutrality rules.

 The community

 Users are categorised as backbone nodes and AP client nodes.
 The backbone nodes are nodes routing data that have no origin and destination themselves.

 The network is a mosaic of people from varying ages and educational backgrounds including IT and telecommunications professionals, radio amateurs, IT students and technology enthusiasts.
 All are driven by a strong community spirit and contribute on a voluntary basis.